Benign tumor: Classification

 Benign neoplasms are typically, but not always, composed of cells which bear a strong resemblance to a normal cell type in their organ of origin.
 These tumors are named for the cell or tissue type from which they originate.
 The suffix "-oma" (but not -carcinoma, -sarcoma, or -blastoma, which are generally cancers) is applied to indicate a benign tumor.
 For example, a lipoma is a common benign tumor of fat cells (lipocytes), and a chondroma is a benign tumor of cartilage-forming cells (chondrocytes).
 Adenomas are benign tumors of gland-forming cells, and are usually specified further by their cell or organ of origin, as in hepatic adenoma (a benign tumor of hepatocytes, or liver cells).
 Teratomas contain many cell types such as skin, nerve, brain and thyroid, among others, because they are derived from germ cells.
 Hamartomas are a group of benign tumors that have relatively normal cellular differentiation but exhibit disorganized tissue organization.

-Exceptions to the nomenclature rules exist for historical reasons; malignant examples include melanoma (a cancer of pigmented skin cells, or melanocytes) and seminoma (a cancer of male reproductive cells).
+Exceptions to the nomenclature rules exist for historical reasons.
+Malignant examples include melanoma (a skin cancer of pigmented melanocytes) and seminoma (a cancer of male reproductive cells).

-Benign tumors do not encompass all benign growths.
-Skin tags, vocal chord polyps, and hyperplastic polyps of the colon are often referred to as benign, but they are overgrowths of normal tissue rather than neoplasms.
+Not all benign growths are tumors.
+Skin tags, vocal chord polyps, and hyperplastic polyps of the colon are often called benign, but they are overgrowths of normal tissue rather than neoplasms.

+Imaging

+Radiography can be used to image a tumor and determine whether it is malignant.
+Smaller tumors are more likely benign.
+For example, regarding lung cancer, 80% of lung nodules less than 2 cm in diameter are benign.
+Most benign nodules are smoothed radiopaque densities with clear margins, but these are not exclusive signs of benign tumors.